boonyew/Hand-Joint-Rehab/multicam/readme.md

 # 1. Installation and Setup

 To use the OpenPose Multi-View triangulation tool, the official OpenPose system needs to be installed as well as the necessary Python API bindings.
 The system is also build for Intel RealSense cameras, which will require the RealSense drivers for Windows and Ubuntu/Other Linux distros.
+For the calibration process, it uses a modified version of the Box Dimensioner example [here](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/python/examples/box_dimensioner_multicam).

 ---
 ## 1.1 Install OpenPose